-Are you looking for some great ways to encourage more sensory play for your toddlers?
+Are you looking for some great ways to encourage more sensory play and brain development for your toddlers?
 Tired of watching Daniel Tiger or Bubble Guppies??

 Here’s a super cute activity based on the book, “Little Quack” by Lauren Thompson.
 It’s a great hands-on activity that teaches counting/sensory play.
 It’s also really great for a spring time activity and I’d suggest for preschool or early primary grades.